Vincentopoku11/Metrocar-Funnel-Analysis/README.md

 * A mastering project's significance cannot be overemphasised.
 Masterschool graded project to demonstrate a candidate's employment readiness to prospective companies and to graduate from the programme of study.

 ## 1. Project description
+* Use SQL to query essential data and Tableau or Google Sheets to visualise the user journey funnel, focusing on the identification of crucial stages and drop-off points in Metrocar's ride-sharing platform.